-Tom and his wife, Kathryn Taylor, known as “Kat,” were among the first to sign The Giving Pledge — a commitment to give away the bulk of their personal fortune during their lifetimes.
+Tom, a self-made billionaire, and his wife, Kathryn Taylor, known as “Kat,” were among the first to sign the Giving Pledge — a commitment to give away the bulk of their personal fortune during their lifetimes.

-In 2013, he founded NextGen America, a nonprofit group that combats climate change, promotes social justice and enlarges participation in our democracy through voter registration and grassroots organizing.
+In 2013, he founded NextGen America, a nonprofit group that combats climate change, promotes social justice and increases participation in our democracy through voter registration and grassroots organizing.
 In 2017, Tom became the first major Democrat to rally millions of Americans with a public call to impeach Donald Trump.

-In the recent midterms, Tom led the nation’s largest grassroots voter-turnout effort.
+In the recent midterms, Tom led the nation’s largest voter-turnout effort.
 NextGen organizers worked hundreds of college campuses and city neighborhoods to increase voting by youth, people of color, workers and other underrepresented groups.
-Need to Impeach’s 6-million-plus petition signers.
+Need to Impeach mobilized millions of its petition signers.
 All these voters contributed to Democratic wins that took back the House, won Senate seats and governorships, and captured state legislatures and local races.

-“We need the broadest democracy possible,” Tom says, ”to reverse the hostile corporate takeover of the government that stole the rights of everyday Americans and walled them off from their dreams.”
-Only a broad-based grassroots movement can restore power, fairness and prosperity to the people, he says.
-Tom has laid out his vision for putting the people in charge of our democracy with a “21st century bill of rights” — a new set of 5 Rights that every American must have.
+“We need the broadest democracy possible,” Tom says, “to take back our government from the corporations that now control it and have stolen the rights of everyday Americans.”
+Only a broad-based grassroots movement can restore power, fairness and prosperity to the people,” he says.
+Tom has laid out his vision for putting the people in charge of our democracy with a “21st century bill of rights” — a new set of 5 Rights — that every American must have.

-Across the country and in his home state of California, Tom has shown repeatedly that going directly to the people and raising their voices is the way to beat entrenched corporate interests and win fights for fairness against entrenched corporate interests.
-He funded successful California campaigns to protect the state’s landmark clean-air laws and followed that up with wins for clean energy in Michigan and Nevada.
-He backed an initiative that closed corporate tax loopholes, generating at least $1.7 billion for public schools.
-He co-chaired the effort to force tobacco companies to finally start paying their fair share of healthcare costs for the harm their products have caused.
+Across the country and in his home state of California, Tom has shown repeatedly that going directly to the people and raising their voices is the way to beat entrenched corporate interests and win fights for fairness.
+He helped beat big oil to protect California’s landmark clean-air laws and he followed that up with wins for clean energy in Michigan and Nevada.
+He helped close a massive corporate tax loophole to generate at least $1.7 billion for public schools.
+He helped beat big tobacco companies and forced them to pay their share of healthcare costs for the harm their products have caused.

 Tom and his wife have devoted hours of their time and donated tens of millions of dollars to charitable projects that advance education, renewable energy, clean air and water, healthy food, sustainable agriculture, self-sustaining communities and more.